ezflashiv/EZ-Flash-IV-Client-2014/VIM-default-keystrokes.md

 * `:!date` - run `date` command in your shell and print the output
 * `:read !date` - run `date` command in your shell and paste the output in editor
 * `:read !curl --silent http://example.com/file.txt` - download a file via **curl** and paste it's content in editor
+* `:set scrollbind!` or `:set scb!` - toggle synchronous scrolling.
+When enabled on 2+ splits, they will scroll simultaneously.
+Use `Ctrl-e` or `Ctrl-y` to scroll up and down by one line or use any other scrolling keystrokes.

 #### Insert mode